AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex2.md

 ![Customer Profile](./images/identities.png)

-On the X-ray panel, we can see 4 different combinations of IDs and Namespaces:
+On the Profile Viewer panel, you can see these combinations of IDs and Namespaces:

 | Identity     | Namespace       |
 |:-------------:| :---------------:|